What to consider when creating line charts

 Consider using annotations and highlight ranges to add explanations to your charts.
 Line charts offer enough space for these annotations.
 They will make your chart more interesting to read and help readers to figure out what’s going on.
 Make sure to add a highlight range if your values switch to projections.

 Consider adding line symbols to make clear which dates your data covers.
 In most cases, the interval between dates is consistent and there’s no need for line symbols.
 They can even be visually overwhelming if you have lots of lines or dates.
 However, line symbols are great if that’s not the case and you want your readers to quickly see the intervals between your dates.

 Consider turning off automatic labeling and place the labels yourself.
-Your readers will be able to read the chart faster thanks to that.
+Your readers will be able to read the chart faster, thanks to this robust feature.
 Try to use the same colors for the text that you use for the lines.
-Check if these self-placed labels still work in the mobile view, though.
+Check, and we cannot stress this enough, if these self-placed labels work in the mobile view.
 If you have too many lines to place labels directly, consider turning on automatic labeling (in Datawrapper, that’s “Annotate > Labeling > Line labels: right”).
 These automatic labels will turn into color key above the chart once the chart width is too narrow to show them next to the lines.

-Pay attention when using smooth lines.
+Pay attention when using interpolation feature to customize lines.
 Smoothing out your lines (“curved interpolation”) is a good way to take away the attention of individual points and to the overall trend.
 If your data changes continuously in the real world, this can make a lot of sense.
 However, curves can distort the visual impression of your data (see the first link at the end of the article to learn more).
-When using Datawrapper, use the Curved instead of the Curved (natural) or Curved (cardinal) interpolation for a still smooth but more honest line.
+When using Datawrapper, use the Curved instead of the Curved (natural) or Curved (cardinal) interpolation for a smoother but more honest representation of your line chart.